abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

       }
     });

-    // Mounts the application instance in a container element. app.mount('#app'); // we use ID-selector as every Vue app must be connected to one HTML element
+    // Mounts (inserts) the application instance in a container element (the document). app.mount('#app'); // we use ID-selector as every Vue app must be connected to one HTML element

     // we can also mount it to an actual DOM element